SilvioAiello/Epidemiology-on-Temporal-Networks/docs/explanation.md

 This section will be deepened in further developments.

 ## Epidemic scores
-Node virulence is determined by:
+Node virulence can be determined in two steps:
-    * making a node an epidemic index case, so we can be sure that infection time depends on its, and neighbours', "centrality" and
+1) making a node an epidemic index case, so we can be sure that infection time depends on its, and neighbours', "centrality" and
-    * computing minimum or avaverageg time (over a range of K iterations, with the same initial condition) infection takes to reach to a certain percentage of the whole network.
+2) computing minimum or avaverageg time (over a range of K iterations, with the same initial condition) infection takes to reach to a certain percentage of the whole network.

 Choosing minimum or average may lead to different scores; at the moment, only average is considered.